cleavr/cleaverdocs/content/documentation/databases.md

 Select the ellipsis icon for databases and database users to remove the selected resource.

-## MySQL Plugins and Adminstrations
+## MySQL Plugins and Administrations

 If you need to add a plugin or modify roles, you can SSH into your server as root user and access MySQL by running `mysql` command in the terminal.

 ## Postgres Plugins and Admin Role

-Click on the elipsis icon for a postgres database to add a PostgreSQL extension.
+Click on the ellipsis icon for a postgres database to add a PostgreSQL extension.
 For example, you can add the popular `uuid-ossp` extension.

 In some cases, you may need to make a postgres databases user a superuser.
 To do so, click on the elipsis for the postgres user and then select the **Make Superuser** option.